-2) Use robust antivirus software.
+2) Use robust antimalware software.

 3) Keep all the software on your computer up-to-date.
 Enable automatic updates.

 4) Never open attachments in emails from someone you don’t know.
-And remember that any account can be compromised.
+And remember that any email account can be compromised.

 5) Enable the “Show file extensions” option in the Windows settings on your computer.
 This will make it much easier to spot potentially malicious files.
 Stay away from file extensions like “.exe,” “.vbs” and “.scr.”